minmon6767/Chronos-Workspace-Study-Agent/README.md

 Chronos currently runs entirely in-memory — refreshing the page resets your data.
 That's intentional for v1 (zero setup, zero accounts), but natural next steps include:

 Contributions and forks are welcome — this is meant to be a starting point, not a finished product.

+## 😁 Heart for anyone reading down this
 ```
                                 █████     █████
                               ███    ██ ██     ███